 Director of the Office of the College Chaplains

-Marybeth Kearns-Barrett has been a chaplain at Holy Cross since 1991 and serves the director of the office.
-She also coordinates the Post-Graduate Volunteer Fair and advises students interested in full-time volunteer work following graduation in programs such as the Jesuit Volunteer Corps.
+Marybeth Kearns-Barrett has been a chaplain at Holy Cross since 1991 and serves as the director of the office.
+She also coordinates the Post-Graduate Volunteer Fair and advises students interested in full-time volunteer work following graduation in programs, such as the Jesuit Volunteer Corps.